 Buy a nature license plate when you register your car, light truck or SUV.
 Money from the sale of the plate goes into the Heritage Land Conservation Fund for purchasing natural areas to be left as wild places held in trust for future generations.
 Since the program began in 1995, Kentuckians have contributed more than $10 million.
-The most popular plates from the past are back and will be available July 1, 2012.
+The most popular plates from the past are back and now available.

 To get a nature plate

 If you are registering a new or out-of-state vehicle in Kentucky for the first time, request a nature license plate from your county clerk or motor vehicle dealer.

 If you lease in Kentucky, offer your leasing company a check for the extra charge to get the nature license plate.